OlgaChern/Gentrius_2023SM/README.md

 The Gentrius algorithm is implemented in IQ-TREE 2 (C++) and is available since version 2.2.
 The source code is available from https://github.com/iqtree/iqtree2.

 1. System requirements
 * All software dependencies and operating systems (including version numbers): IQ-TREE 2 is available for Windows/macOS/Linux (pre-compiled binaries are available from http://www.iqtree.org).
-All required libraries are distributed with the IQ-TREE 2.
+All required libraries are distributed with IQ-TREE 2 code.
 * Versions the software has been tested on: Gentrius was tested in IQ-TREE v.2.2
 * Any required non-standard hardware: none